Gurobi/modeling-examples/linear_regression/README.md

 It is shown that, unlike the Lasso, L0-Regression is scale invariant and does not add bias to the weight estimates.
 Furthermore, this approach is amenable to the specification of additional linear constraints, such as:

-- Enforcing group sparcity among features.
+- Enforcing group sparsity among features.
 - Limiting pairwise multicollinearity.
 - Limiting global multicollinearity.
 - Considering a fixed set of nonlinear transformations.